Human height: Genetics

 The precise relationship between genetics and environment is complex and uncertain.
 Differences in human height is 60−80% heritable, according to several twin studies and has been considered polygenic since the Mendelian–biometrician debate a hundred years ago.
 A genome-wide association (GWA) study of more than 180,000 individuals has identified hundreds of genetic variants in at least 180 loci associated with adult human height.
 The number of individuals has since been expanded to 253,288 individuals and the number of genetic variants identified is 697 in 423 genetic loci.
 In a separate study of body proportion using sitting-height ratio, it reports that these 697 variants can be partitioned into three specific classes: (1) variants that primarily determine leg length, (2) variants that primarily determine spine and head length, or (3) variants that affect overall body size.
 This gives insights into the biological mechanisms underlying how these 697 genetic variants affect overall height.
 These loci do not only determine height, but other features or characteristics.
 As an example, 4 of the 7 loci identified for intracranial volume had previously been discovered for human height.

 Height, like other phenotypic traits, is determined by a combination of genetics and environmental factor.
 A child's height based on parental heights is subject to regression toward the mean, therefore extremely tall or short parents will likely have correspondingly taller or shorter offspring, but their offspring will also likely be closer to average height than the parents themselves.
 Genetic potential and several hormones, minus illness, is a basic determinant for height.
 Other factors include the genetic response to external factors such as diet, exercise, environment, and life circumstances.

+Biological sex

+The mechanisms underlying human growth in height are broadly similar across biological sexes, but the timing of growth differs.
+During childhood, average heights of males and females are similar, with sex differences becoming more pronounced as females enter puberty earlier and reach their adult height sooner.
+Consequently, females may briefly exceed males in average height during early adolescence, before males undergo their later growth spurt and ultimately attain a greater average adult height.
+Thus, much of the observed difference in adult stature between the sexes reflects differences in the timing and duration of pubertal growth rather than fundamentally different mechanisms of height growth.